Fill the Stage

 July 22, 2025 by Daniel Dignan Leave a Comment

-The best biographers are both entertaining and accurate, revealing what their subjects were like, what they were trying to do, and how things turned out.
+The best biographers are entertaining and accurate, revealing what their subjects were like, what they were trying to do, and how things turned out.

 Filed Under: Lives Tagged With: Biography, Paul Johnson, Winston Churchill